cosmo0/retropie-overlays/README.md

-# Retropie & Recalbox overlays packs
+# Retropie / Recalbox / Batocera overlays packs

 Overlays (or bezels) are images added "above" the emulator, to mask the black borders around the image.

-This pack adds overlays for most systems emulated by Retropie & Recalbox.
+This pack adds overlays for most systems emulated by Retropie, Recalbox & Batocera.
 The overlays are selected to be **subtle**, and to represent the original hardware in some way.
 So, no bright logos or colorful mascots.

 If you prefer brighter overlays, browse the [_sources](https://github.com/cosmo0/retropie-overlays/tree/master/_sources) folder, there are a LOT of them.